-We will take our cues from existing building typologies that function well for the day-to-day activities and ceremonial functions of communities to develop a design methodology for the various types of dwellings and non-residential buildings that results in functional, attractive, contemporary buildings respectful of place, identity and culture.
-We will also subject them to end-user reviews, in our endeavour to provide tailored solutions for each subject community.
+We take our cues from existing building typologies that function well for the day-to-day activities and ceremonial functions of communities to develop a design methodology for the various types of dwellings and non-residential buildings that results in functional, attractive, contemporary buildings respectful of place, identity and culture.
+We also subject them to end-user reviews, in our endeavour to provide tailored solutions for each subject community.

 Primary architectural design principles to be considered:

 Simplicity – Uncomplicated but aesthetically pleasing.

 Cost – Affordability without compromising quality.